Usul1980/upgrading-ollama-tiny-LLM-to-AI-assistant/README.md

 You can then give it a question and see what it comes back with.

 When you are ready, open the jupyter notebook called 'voice project' and run through it.
 Should be pretty straightforward.

+If you liked the work please give it a star.